TREATMENTS

 Assess the key culprits physically, offer a diagnosis or clinical impression for your painful condition and then apply a range of treatments within your appointment to try and modify pain responses and in many cases make pain go away.

-This is achieved using manual approaches such as soft tissue mobilisation, joint mobilisation or manipulation.
-Passive interventional modalities for pain such as acupuncture, electromyography or injection therapy.
+This is achieved using manual approaches such as soft tissue mobilization, joint mobilization or manipulation.

 In many cases, a Physiotherapist will also prescribe physical movements or exercises with a view to improve quality and range of motion or strengthen a desired group of structures.